Prismatization: Generalities on c-stacks

 \subsubsection{Faithfully flat morphisms}

-We say that a morphism of c-stacks $g :\sX_1\to\sX$ is \emph{very surjective} if the corresponding map of fpqc-sheaves is surjective, i.e., if for every morphism $f:S\to\sX$ with $S$ being a scheme, there exists a faithfully flat morphism $h:S_1\to S$ such that for some $f_1:S_1\to\sX_1$ the following diagram commutes:
+We say that a morphism of c-stacks $g :\sX_1\to\sX$ is \emph{very surjective} if the corresponding map of fpqc-sheaves is surjective, i.e., if for every morphism $f:S\to\sX$ with $S$ being a scheme, there exists a faithfully flat morphism $h:S_1\to S$ such that for some $f_1:S_1\to\sX_1$ there exists a $2$-isomorphism between $f\circ h$ and $g\circ f_1$.

 An algebraic morphism of c-stacks is said to be \emph{faithfully flat} if it is flat and very surjective.
 (This agrees with the usage of ``faithfully flat'' in Definitions~\ref{d:fpqc morphism} and \ref{d:algebraic stack}.)